GoogleCloudPlatform/community/tutorials/gke-networking-fundamentals/index.md

 iptables -L -tnat | less
 ```

-*   Doesn't match anything else in the `KUBE-SERVICES` chain, so it goes to the `KUBE-NODEPORTS` chain:
+It doesn't match anything else in the `KUBE-SERVICES` chain, so it goes to the `KUBE-NODEPORTS` chain:

 ```
 Chain KUBE-SERVICES (2 references)